 Over the years I learned how my body responds to stress, what effect different intensities and training sessions have on it and, ultimately, how training programs should be designed/adjusted and executed.

-Heart rate helps to monitor current fitness condition
+Tracking heart rate helps to monitor current fitness condition

 During training heart rate serves as a good reference point and, unlike power or speed, shows how intense the effort is on the body.
 It’s aligned with current condition and will be higher if body is under more stress.